-- Raise the app data timeline page by clicking on its tab. - Remove the Events panel by clicking the close box at the upper right-most portion of the panel's title bar. - Right-click anywhere in the display panel labeled app\data and select Edit Mode from the pop-up menu or press Ctrl-E to enter edit mode. - Click on the middle of the upper horizontal line of the column containing the graphs in the panel. - Move the mouse cursor so that it hovers over the middle of the upper horizontal line of the column. - When the cursor changes to two arrows pointing up and down, click and drag the upper boundary of the column upward to make space for the data graph.
+- Right-click anywhere in the display panel labeled app_data and select Edit Mode from the pop-up menu or press Ctrl-E to enter edit mode. - Click on the middle of the top horizontal line of the graph container. - Move the mouse cursor so that it hovers over the middle of the top horizontal line of the column. - When the cursor changes to two arrows pointing up and down, click and drag the upper boundary of the graph container upward to make space for the data graph.